Skip to Main Content

 Flood insurance mandate for Citizens policyholders

-Historically, the flood insurance uptake in Florida is low compared to the state’s overall flood risk, but this has been changing.
+Although the number of homes that have flood insurance in Florida is low compared to the state’s overall flood risk, this may soon change.
 In an effort to address the ongoing Florida homeowners insurance crisis, the state legislature passed Senate Bill 2-A in December of 2022.
-Among the many features of the bill was a new flood insurance requirement for Floridians insured with the state-backed insurer of last resort, Citizens (which currently holds over a million homeowners policies in the state).
+Among the many features of the bill is a new flood insurance requirement for Floridians insured with the state-backed insurer of last resort, Citizens (which currently holds over a million homeowners policies in the state).

 The state is allowing for a roll-out approach regarding the flood insurance mandate.
 Unless you live in a special flood zone as defined by FEMA, the deadline to obtain flood insurance to be eligible for a Citizens homeowners policy varies depending on how much your home is worth, as demonstrated by the table below: